Tara889/Disaster-pipeline-using-sklearn/README.md

 ## Project Summary:

 This project is part of Udacity Data Science nanodegree program: Disaster Response Project.
 This project is used to build a model that classifies disaster messages.
 Using the web app an emergency worker can input a new message and get classification results in several categories, which helps in getting the idea ofwhat kind of help is needed.
-Example: "water", "shelter", "food", etc.
+Example: "food", "shelter" etc.

-The web app also displays visualizations of the data.

-Run the web application Go to http://0.0.0.0:3001/ (if facing problems try http://localhost:3001 in a browser)

 ## Installation Instructions: